Near-infrared dual-comb spectroscopy of CO2 and N2O with a discretized highly nonlinear fiber: Four-wave mixing frequency conversion

 First, let us take the example of a standard commercial W-type HNLF, whose design is depicted in Fig. \ref{fig:Principle_3T_V2} (a).
-This commercial fiber consists on a germanium doped silica core, surrounded by a low-index layer made of fluoride doped silica.
+This commercial fiber consists on a germanium doped silica core, surrounded by a low-index layer made of fluorine doped silica.
 The latter is finally surrounded by a cladding made of pure silica.
-The drawback of this design is that a small change of its geometry (for instance a change of the thickness of the low-index layer) strongly impacts the dispersion properties of the fiber.
+The drawback of this design is that a small change of its geometry (for instance a change of the thickness of the low-index layer) strongly impacts the dispersion properties of the fiber as shown in Fig. \ref{fig:Influence_ZDW_et_dispersion}.
 It is thus very difficult to fabricate a HNLF with a precise control of the ZDW and the dispersion coefficients along the fiber, and thus with an efficient conversion at the targeted wavelength \cite{Myslivets2010,Kuo2012}.

-To improve the conversion efficiency, we propose to use the design depicted in Fig. \ref{fig:Principle_3T_V2} (b), for which the low-index layer is replaced by three low index inclusions of the same material.
-This reduces the constraints imposed on the guided mode of the core, thus allowing a better control of the ZDW and the ratio $\beta_2/\beta_4$ during the fabrication process.

-This discretized highly nonlinear fiber (D-HNLF) also allows us to reduce longitudinal and transverse fluctuations of the dispersion parameters, which are detrimental for the conversion efficiency\cite{Karlsson1998,Tsuji2002}.
+To improve the conversion efficiency, we propose to use the design depicted in Fig. \ref{fig:Principle_3T_V2} (b), for which the low-index layer is replaced by low index inclusions of the same material.
+We show here the example of a discretized optical fiber with three inclusions, as this is the fiber we used in this paper, but we also studied the case of fibers with 2, 4 and 6 inclusions.
+Our technique consists in discretizing the low-index ring surrounding the core of an optical fiber with a W-index profile (Fig. \ref{fig:Principle_3T_V2} (b)).
+The low-index inclusions (blue discs in Fig. \ref{fig:Principle_3T_V2}(b)) are exactly juxtaposed to the germanium-doped core zone (red disc in Fig. \ref{fig:Principle_3T_V2}(b)).
+The discretization of the low-index ring enables finer control of the coupling of the evanescent part of the fundamental mode field with the cladding modes as wavelength increases.
+So the discretized highly nonlinear fiber (D-HNLF) strongly reduces the constraints imposed on the guided mode of the core, thus allowing a better control of the ZDW and the ratio $\beta_2/\beta_4$ during the fabrication process.
+The D-HNLF also allows us to reduce longitudinal and transverse fluctuations of the dispersion parameters, which are detrimental for the conversion efficiency\cite{Karlsson1998,Tsuji2002}.